ember-learn/guides-source/guides/release/components/conditional-content.md

 ```

 We can use arguments to make these two components dynamic, but the first
-username has extra information in the form of the local time of the user.
+username also has extra information about the local time of the user.

 Let's say we tried to create a single `address` component.